pwintz/pwintz.github.io/_posts/2025-02-01-latex-in-vscode.md

 A full list of LTeX rules is available [here](https://community.languagetool.org/rule/list).

 ### Defining How LTeX Parses New LaTeX Commands
-LTeX has built-in knowledge of many LaTeX macros, but for LTeX to correctly check text that has user-defined macros or environments, we need to provide additional information via the [`"ltex.latex.commands"`](https://ltex-plus.github.io/ltex-plus/settings.html#ltexdiagnosticseverity) and ["`ltex.latex.environments`"](https://ltex-plus.github.io/ltex-plus/settings.html#ltexlatexenvironments) settings.
+LTeX has built-in knowledge of many LaTeX macros, but for LTeX+ to correctly check text that has user-defined macros or environments, we need to provide additional information via the [`"ltex.latex.commands"`](https://ltex-plus.github.io/ltex-plus/settings.html#ltexdiagnosticseverity) and ["`ltex.latex.environments`"](https://ltex-plus.github.io/ltex-plus/settings.html#ltexlatexenvironments) settings.
 <!-- Although LTeX handles built-in LaTeX macros, it does not know how to interpret user-defined macros.
 In particular, for some macros, you want the contents of the macro's arguments to be checked where other they should be ignored.
 Other times, a macro should be interpreted as a word that is either plural or singular, and either starts with a vowel or a constant.   -->
 ```json
 "ltex.latex.commands": {